Map stores

 before Remap

-, otherwise properties that were renamed in the data type are treated as if one property was removed and one added.
+.
+Otherwise, properties renamed in the data type are treated as if one property was removed and added.

 Finally, call the CommitChanges